mlesniak/mlesniak.github.io/content/articles/software-architecture-book.md

 ### Balancing architecture and coding

 Ideally, every architect should still code (to maintain technical depth, understand developer concerns, ...).

-Tips to achieve this:
+Danger: Becoming the bottleneck, hence don't take ownership of code of a critical path in a project.
+Instead, delegate critical functionality to full time development teams and work on some non-critical business functionality.

+In addition or as an alternative, to remain hands-on at work, architect can

+- do frequent PoCs with a focus on high-quality (production-grade) code
+- tackle technica debt stories (also helping the development team)
+- work on bug fixes
+- leverage automation, i.e. create simple command line tools
--
+- do frequent code reviews